 And they have their annual functions, too.
 For over 20 years now they've hosted the Hog Trot 5k Run, a popular event with some of the proceeds going to the Key West Southernmost Runner's Club.
 They used to host the Hair of the Hog Leather and Lace Party, which is, um, just what it sounds like.
 It was a 9am-drink-bloody-marys-and-wear-kinky-outfits-while-acting-a-fool-party during Fantasy Fest, our annual Mardi Gras.
 What?
 You never heard of it?
 You don't get out much, do you?

-Again, Hogs Breath Key West has live music starting in the early afternoon, sometimes in the morning, and it rolls on 'till 2am.
+Again, Hogs Breath Key West has live music starting in the early afternoon, sometimes in the morning, and it rolls on 'till 1am.
 You'll hear some local acts, and I've seen some pretty good regional bands come through.
-Oh, and did I mention Kenny Chesney stopped by for an impromptu jam?
-NEVER seen a bar fill to overflowing so fast!
+Oh, and did I mention Kenny Chesney has been known to stop by for an impromptu jam?
+Never seen a bar fill to overflowing so fast!
 Guess Hog's Breath got it like that!

 But as far as their food?
 Um, no, they ain't got it like that.
 I'm not saying that they suck, but keep in mind that it's not a restaurant, it's a bar with food.
 Bars have food so you can eat something while you're drinking, restaurants have alcohol so you can drink something while you're eating.
 Make sense?
 No?
 Then don't worry about it.
 That being said, go to Hogs Breath Key West for the libations (the Bloody Mary is like, WOW), and if you're hungry, eat something too.
 The Raw Bar is good, and you'll find decent stuff on the menu.